KasperHoldum/WarpShift/README.md

 Idea for 1st attempt:
 1. Fast hash function to compare states
-2. Heurestic to explore best space first
+2. Heavily pruning of the search space via an admissable distance to goal heuristic (A* comes to mind)

 Implemented:
 1. State hash based on strings representation of map
-2. Search finding first optimal solution with pure brute force
+2. Prunning of search space

 Chapter progress:
 - Chapter 1: Done
-- Chapter 2: Finished all not requiring picking up chip.
+- Chapter 2: Done 1-11, missing 12-17
+- Chapter 3: Not started
+- Chapter 4: Not started

 Leaderboard:
 - Chapter 2-11: 59ms
 - Chapter 3-02: 14600ms
 - Chapter 3-05: 4900ms
 - Chapter 3-15: 15800ms

+Benchmarks for finding all optimal solutions:
+- Chapter 2-11: 26ms - 1 solution